Addu City

-Addu City is a city in Maldives that consists of the inhabited islands of Addu Atoll, the southernmost atoll of the archipelago.
-Addu City is the second-largest urban area in Maldives, in terms of population, and is one of the two urban areas to get the status of "city" other than the capital city, Malé, and Fuvahmulah.
+Addu City is a city in the Maldives that consists of the inhabited islands of Addu Atoll, the southernmost atoll of the archipelago.
+Addu City is the second-largest urban area in the Maldives in terms of population and is one of the two urban areas to have the status of "city" other than the capital city, Malé.
 Addu City has 6 districts.
 They are Hithadhoo, Maradhoo-Feydhoo, Maradhoo, Feydhoo, Meedhoo and Hulhudhoo.
 These divisions are naturally islands, but are well connected.
 In addition, Addu Atoll has other uninhabited islands.

 History

 Beginnings

-Addu is one of the oldest populated atoll in the country with the Island of Meedhoo having traces of settlements as far back as 2000 BC.
+Addu is one of the oldest inhabited atolls in the country, with the Island of Meedhoo showing traces of settlement dating back to 2000 BC.

-The original settlers are said to be from Western regions of Gujarat and Bihar state of modern-day India.
+The original settlers are said to be from the western regions of Gujarat and Bihar state of modern-day India.